rust-lang/book/nostarch/chapter07.md

 ### Making Structs and Enums Public

-We can also use `pub` to designate structs and enums as public, but there are a few extra details.
+We can also use `pub` to designate structs and enums as public, but there are a few details extra to the usage of `pub` with structs and enums.
 If we use `pub` before a struct definition, we make the struct public, but the struct’s fields will still be private.
 We can make each field public or not on a case-by-case basis.
 In Listing 7-9, we’ve defined a public `back_of_house::Breakfast` struct with a public `toast` field but a private `seasonal_fruit` field.
 This models the case in a restaurant where the customer can pick the type of bread that comes with a meal, but the chef decides which fruit accompanies the meal based on what’s in season and in stock.
 The available fruit changes quickly, so customers can’t choose the fruit or even see which fruit they’ll get.

 Filename: src/lib.rs